gsilva00/LBAW-Project/docs/wiki/er.md

 <td>View Reputation of Other Users</td>
 <td>Medium</td>
 <td>---</td>
-<td>As a User, I want to view other users’ reputation so that I know who I can trust and can’t.</td>
+<td>As a User, I want to view other users' reputation so that I know who I can trust and can't.</td>
 </tr>

 <tr>